officialynyng/Status_Bot/README.md

 How It Works

-1️⃣ Bot checks YouTube every (60) seconds for live status.2️⃣ Edits the pinned message to show "🔴 LIVE NOW" or "⚫ Currently Offline".3️⃣ Sends a one-time notification when a stream starts.4️⃣ Deletes old notifications to prevent clutter.5️⃣ Resets when offline, ensuring the next stream gets a fresh announcement.
+I. Bot checks YouTube every (60) seconds for live status.
+II.
+Edits the pinned message to show "🔴 LIVE NOW" or "⚫ Currently Offline".
+III.
+Sends a one-time notification when a stream starts.
+IV.
+Deletes old notifications to prevent clutter.
+V. Resets when offline, ensuring the next stream gets a fresh announcement.

 Feel free to fork this repo, submit issues, or open a pull request if you have improvements! 🚀